FTMahringer/FT-XAMPP/README.md

 - Docker (I used V 28.1.1)
 - Docker Compose (I used V 2.36-desktop.1)

-To find out what version oyu run, just type `docker -v` and `docker compose version`
+To find out what version you run, just type `docker -v` and `docker compose version`

 ## ⚙️ Installation